 con: participation was international but selection was controlled by the U.S. government; NSA's secret input to NIST specifically promoted lattice submissions and specifically promoted Kyber (statement)

-con: the dispute at hand is not about whether to allow ML-KEM but whether to allow non-hybrids; the push for non-hybrids is coming from NSA (statement)
+con: the dispute at hand is not about whether to allow ML-KEM but whether to allow solo PQ; the push for solo PQ is coming from NSA (statement)

 con: the spec's motivation section is short and unjustified (statement) (statement) (statement)